Insight into, and Demystification of, the

 high notes and low notes respectively.

 All of these effects must be considered.
 Many high-end cable

 companies have expounded on their "unique" and "creative"

 strand/construction processes and have proclaimed that only theirs

 effectively cures the ills cited above.
 There are only five types

 of strand geometry constructions: bunched, concentric, unilay,

-braided (coaxial), and rope lay.
+braided (as used in the outer conductor of a coaxial cable), and rope lay.
 All of the high-priced cables we

 examined use one of these constructions.
 These geometries, as well